friendlyarm/sd-fuse_s5pc110/README.md

 # sd-fuse_s5pc110
-Create bootable SD card for TinyC110, used to install the system into onenand
+Create bootable SD card for TinyC110, used to flash OS images onto onenand, or boot directly from an SD card.

 ## Usage
 ### Re-pack SD image from binary files